nfdi4plants/nfdi4plants.github.io/src/content/service/planning-dataplan.md

 ---
 title: Our Data Management Plan Generator
-titleColor: darkblue
+titleColor: white
 summary: Our DataPLAN tool is designed to assist you in quickly generating Data Management Plans (DMPs) that can be used for a variety of purposes.
 slug: planning
-bgColor: white
+bgColor: darkblue
-textColor: black
+textColor: white
-emphasisColor: darkblue
+emphasisColor: white
 image: ../../images/about/nfdi.png
 textPosition: text-only
 index: 2